-The Chief Medical Officers (CMO) guideline for both men and women states that:
+The Chief Medical Officers' guideline for both men and women states that:

 - To keep health risks from alcohol to a low level it is safest not to drink more than 14 units a week on a regular basis

 - If you regularly drink as much as 14 units per week, it's best to spread your drinking evenly over three or more days.
-If you have one or two heavy drinking episoides a week, you increase your risk of death from long-term illness and injuries
+If you have one or two heavy drinking episodes a week, you increase your risk of long-term illness and injury

 - The risk of developing a range of health problems (including cancers of the mouth, throat and breast) increases the more you drink on a regular basis

 - If you wish to cut down the amount you drink, a good way to help achieve this is to have several drink-free days a week

 The Chief Medical Officers' advice for men and women who want to keep their short term health risks from single occasion drinking to a low level is to reduce them by:

 - Limiting the total amount of alcohol you drink on any single occasion

 - Drinking more slowly, drinking with food, and alternating with water

 - Planning ahead to avoid problems; an example of planning ahead is making sure you can get home safely or that you have people you trust with you